Myminiwrldsht/Couture-Link/README.md

 ## Known Bugs

--**Error messages**: inline field-level error messages are not fully implemented; validation currently uses a browser `alert()` instead of styled error messages per field.
+- **Error messages**: inline field-level error messages are not fully implemented; validation currently uses a browser `alert()` instead of styled error messages per field.
--**Order status**: order progress (Pending → In Progress → Completed) cannot currently be updated by the user; all orders display as "Pending" by default.
+- **Order status**: order progress (Pending → In Progress → Completed) cannot currently be updated by the user; all orders display as "Pending" by default.

 ---